Is Cracking Your Knuckles Bad for You?

 If there is no provable health concern when cracking knuckles or that knuckle cracking is bad for you overall, should you do it?
 When it can make you feel relaxed, ready or even releases some dopamine into your brain, then why not?
 The studies are quite inconclusive, so more research is needed to prove otherwise in the future.
 From what we have to go on now, cracking knuckles doesn't seem to be a concern.
 That is as long as everyone in your general vicinity doesn't have a problem with your knuckle cracking practice.
 Perhaps the decision to not crack your knuckles has less to do with medical science and more to do with social politeness.

-If you'd like to read similar articles to Is Cracking Your Knuckles Bad for You?, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to Is Cracking Your Knuckles Bad for You?, we recommend you visit our Diseases & secondary effects category.